IP IntegrationΒΆ

 }

 In Allo, we can create an IP module to wrap the C++ kernel.
-Basically, we need to provide the top-level function name, the header files, and the implementation files.
-Also, currently an Allo signature is required to specify the input and output types of the kernel.
-Allo will automatically compile the C++ kernel and generate the corresponding Python wrapper based on the provided files and signature.
-The last argument link_hls determines whether the C++ compiler should link the Vitis HLS libraries (e.g., ap_int), which is only available when your machine has installed Vitis HLS.
+Basically, we need to provide the top-level function name and the implementation file.
+Allo will automatically parse the C++ kernel signature, compile the kernel, and generate the corresponding Python wrapper based on the provided files.
+Multi-dimensional arrays and pointers are supported in this C++ function definition.
+The last argument link_hls of the IPModule determines whether the C++ compiler should link the Vitis HLS libraries (e.g., ap_int), which is only available when your machine has installed Vitis HLS.

 After creating the IP module, we can use it in Allo as a normal Python function.
 For example, we can directly call the vadd function to perform vector addition.
 The inputs and outputs will be automatically wrapped and unwrapped as NumPy arrays, which greatly simplies the burden of complex C-Python interface management.
 This is also very useful when you want to debug the HLS kernels with the Python data.